radiumce/microsandbox/SELF_HOSTING.md

 > [!TIP]
 >
-> For self-hosting on a cloud provider, refer to our [cloud hosting guide](CLOUD_HOSTING.md) for a list of cloud providers that would support running a sandbox server.
+> For self-hosting on a cloud provider, refer to our [cloud hosting guide](CLOUD_HOSTING.md) for a list of cloud providers that would support running microsandbox.